Gurcharan Singh Tohra

 Panth Rattan Shiri Gurcharan Singh Tohra (24 September 1924 – 1 April 2004) was a president of Shiromani Gurdwara Parbandhak Committee (SGPC), a Sikh body in charge of controlling Gurdwara (Sikh places of worship).
 He died of a heart attack in New Delhi on 1 April 2004 at the age of 79.
-He remained the head of the SGPC for a record 27 years, and was one of the most influential and controversial Sikh leaders of the 20th century.
+He remained the head of the SGPC for a record 24 years, and was one of the most influential and controversial Sikh leaders of the 20th century.

+He was born in the village of Tohra in Patiala District, to Sikh family of Tiwana Jatts.

 Indian President A. P. J. Abdul Kalam described the Sikh leader as a "prominent political and social leader who was well known for his work during his many years in public life".

 Sobriquets

 During his lifetime and after his death, Gurcharan Singh Tohra was addressed by many sobriquets.
 It included Pope of the Sikhs, Pearl of the Panth, Kingmaker, Pope, Messiah, Reformist, Conformist, Forever-Dissenter, Wily Fox, Wily Politician, and Machiavelli.
 Followers often addressed him as Pardhanji (President) or Jathedar.